Prophecies Are Always Right

 - Percy Jackson and the Olympians: Played perfectly straight.
 You cannot fight fate, in part because prophecies always take into account the future—meaning that if you trigger them by trying to avert them, it's because you learned of them, and guess what?
 That was taken into account.
 On the other hand, the prophecies are worded in a fashion that leaves them open to multiple interpretations, with few parts being obvious and unambiguous.
 Of course, this is based on Greek mythology, so this is only natural.

 - Dune, by Frank Herbert, makes some interesting uses of prophets and prophecies.
 The Bene Gesserit, the supreme Chessmasters of the galaxy, set up religions to suit their needs and seed them with messianic prophecies that they can later manipulate to their advantage.
 At the same time, they are seeking to breed a human with oracular powers.
 Unfortunately, an error causes the breeding program to produce this "Kwisatz Haderach" one generation too soon.
-Paul Atreides takes their prophecies and runs with them, setting himself up as The Messiah and Emperor of the galaxy, and his son, Leto II, is even stronger, locking humanity into a singular course for close to ten thousand years.
+Paul Atreides takes their prophecies and runs with them, setting himself up as a Messianic Archetype and Emperor of the galaxy, and his son, Leto II, is even stronger, locking humanity into a singular course for close to ten thousand years.
 What makes this an interesting example, however, is the question the books ask: does the oracle predict the future, or create it?

 - Harry Potter: Both of Trelawney's prophecies in the series come true, although Divination is otherwise treated as a very imprecise art.
 Also, Dumbledore is quick to point out in the sixth book that not all of the prophecies studied by the Department of Mysteries have or will come true, saying by way of example that had the prophecy regarding Harry and Voldemort not been overheard and relayed to Voldemort, it would have never meant anything.